wdoyle42/ll0_8200_summer_21/README.md

 Updated Async 8.5 Logistic Regression As a Classifier

-Watch Lecture 8.4 Evaulating Classifiers: Sensitivity and Specificity on the LMS
+Watch Lecture 8.4 Evaluating Classifiers: Sensitivity and Specificity on the LMS

+Updated Async 8.6 Calculating Sensitivity and Specificity

-Updated Async 8.6 The Area Under the Curve Measure and plotting logistic regression results
+Updated Async 8.7 The Area Under the Curve Measure and plotting logistic regression results

 #### 9\.
 Presenting Data: Plots and Tables for Classification